 Gadsden State and its Alabama Technology Network (GSCC/ATN) offer a wide variety of workforce development options for companies and their employees.
 Help is available to business and industry in discovering the needs (skills gaps) with both incumbent and future staffs.
-Once needs have been identified GSCC/ATN can design specific,
+Once needs have been identified GSCC/ATN can design specific, customized programs, classes and technical assistance.
+All can be delivered on-site at the company, on any of GSCC's five campuses, or other suitable locations chosen by the company.
+Scheduling is flexible based on company needs.

 Service is available in almost any topical area through local staff or, if necessary, through partner groups throughout the state and nation.
-The main areas of service include: Continuous Improvement (automotive core tools, quality management systems, Lean, Six Sigma, etc.); Environmental Health and Safety (EPA, OSHA, ISO 14000, Food Safety, etc.); Industrial Maintenance Technology (automation, robotics, mechatronics, CNC machining, electrical, mechanical and additive mfg.)
+The main areas of service include: Continuous Improvement (automotive core tools, quality management systems, Lean, Six Sigma, etc); Environmental Health and Safety (EPA, OSHA, ISO 14000, Food Safety, etc.); Industrial Maintenance Technology (automation, robotics, mechatronics, CNC machining, electrical, mechanical and additive mfg.) and Leadership and Management Development (Communication, Personal Leadership, Generations in the Workplace, Diversity, Stress/Uncertainty Management, Problem Solving, Project Management, Supervisory Coaching, etc.).